A Unique Collection of Resources You’ll Need, To Become a Train Engineer

-Federal regulation requires all railroad engineers to be licensed and certified by the Federal Railroad Administration.
+Federal regulations require all railroad engineers to be licensed and certified by the Federal Railroad Administration.
 The training will be a mix of classroom and on-the-job training.

 Also, keep in mind, to ensure public safety and maintain a high skill level, an engineer is required to take and pass unannounced operational tests from time to time, to operate a locomotive.
 There is also random testing for alcohol and drug use.
 There is zero tolerance for drug use, and you cannot consume alcohol for a certain number of hours before operating a locomotive.

 Before becoming a railroad engineer, you need to hold an entry-level position such as switch operator or brake operator; from there, you would move up to a conductor position and then a railroad engineer.

 Your training may consist of simulated training, on-the-job training, plus classroom training.

 Here are a few benefits you’ll get from the training: